darealshinji/gendlopen/README.md

  * it's not a code analysis tool, so make sure the input is correct
  * function pointers must be typedef'd
  * parameter names must be included
- * auto-loading only works on functions
+ * auto-loading only works on functions (I recommend using get/set wrapper functions to auto-load objects)
  * C++11 is the minimum requirement for the generated C++ files
  * C++23 is the minimum requirement to compile the tool